State

 |

-Authority.
-The State Board of Health shall have authority to adopt such rules and regulations, not inconsistent with law, as it deems necessary to aid in the prevention and control of communicable disease.
+The State Board of Health shall adopt rules and regulations it deems necessary to aid in the prevention and control of communicable diseases including quarantine measures.

 |